Azure/portaldocs/portal-sdk/generated/msportalfx-test.md

 If you see errors regarding duplicate identifiers due to some definitions being imported twice, you can try setting [moduleResolution compiler option](https://www.typescriptlang.org/docs/handbook/compiler-options.htm) to classic in your tsconfig.json file.

-<a name="msportalfx-test-getting-started-updating"></a>
+<a name="microsoft-azureportal-test-getting-started-updating"></a>
 ### Updating

-1. In order to keep up to date with the latest changes, we recommend that you update whenever a new version of MsportalFx-Test is released.  npm install will automatically pull the latest version of msportalfx-test.
+1. In order to keep up to date with the latest changes, we recommend that you update whenever a new version of @microsoft/azureportal-test is released.  npm install will automatically pull the latest version of @microsoft/azureportal-test.

-        Make sure to copy typescript definition files in your *typings\* folder from the updated version in *\node_modules\msportalfx-test\typescript*.
+        Make sure to copy typescript definition files in your *typings\* folder from the updated version in *\node_modules\@microsoft\azureportal-test\typescript*.

-<a name="msportalfx-test-getting-started-more-examples"></a>
+<a name="microsoft-azureportal-test-getting-started-more-examples"></a>
 ### More Examples
 More examples can be found
 - within this document
-- in the [msportalfx-test /test folder] (https://github.com/Azure/msportalfx-test/tree/master/test)
+- in the `test` folder [here](https://aka.ms/portalfx/microsoft-azureportal-test/src)
 - and the [Contacts Extension Tests](http://vstfrd:8080/Azure/One/_git/AzureUX-PortalFx#path=%2Fsrc%2FSDK%2FAcceptanceTests%2FExtensions%2FContactsExtension%2FTests).

 If you don't have access, please follow the enlistment instructions below.

-<a name="msportalfx-test-getting-started-running-tests-in-visual-studio"></a>
+<a name="microsoft-azureportal-test-getting-started-running-tests-in-visual-studio"></a>
 ### Running tests in Visual Studio

 1. Install [Node Tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx) (Note that we recommend using the Node.js “LTS” versions rather than the “Stable” versions since sometimes NTVS doesn’t work with newer Node.js versions.)